Romex Targets Ants in OKC: Effective Solutions

 When DIY Methods Reach Their Limit

-• Carpenter ant damage: If you find wood shavings or hear rustling in walls
+• Carpenter ant damage: Evidence of wood shavings or rustling in walls.

-• Fire ant allergies: Medical emergencies require immediate professional colony elimination
+• Fire ant allergies: Medical emergencies require immediate professional intervention.

-• Multiple species infestations: Different species require incompatible treatment approaches
+• Multiple species infestations: Different species require different treatments.

-• Recurring problems after 60 days: Indicates missed satellite colonies or misidentified species
+• Recurring problems after 60 days: Indicates missed colonies or misidentified species.

-Professional treatments typically use restricted-use pesticides with active ingredients like Chlorpyrifos or Bifenthrin, which aren't available to consumers but provide longer residual control.
+Professional treatments use restricted-use pesticides like Chlorpyrifos or Bifenthrin, offering longer residual control.

 The Real Cost of Delayed Action

-• Food contamination: Pharaoh ants carry 12+ disease-causing bacteria
+• Food contamination: Pharaoh ants carry disease-causing bacteria.

-• Satellite colony establishment: Some species create multiple nests during extended infestations
+• Satellite colony establishment: Some species create multiple nests.

 References & Sources